 It is also possible to allow your family and friends to use some of your allocated nights on your behalf without having to accompany them, so that they can be used as gifts to others who would enjoy the Porini experience.

 The Friends of Porini nights include all the normal inclusions for guests at the Porini Camps: double tent, all meals, drinks package, game drives, nature walks, sundowners, bush breakfasts and picnic lunches.
-They also include the conservancy fees to our Selenkay, Olare Motorogi, Naboisho and Ol Kinyei Conservancies (but not the park entry fee to the National Parks or Mara Reserve which will be payable as an extra).
+They also include all the conservancy fees to our Selenkay, Olare Motorogi, Naboisho and Ol Kinyei Conservancies (but not the park entry fee to the Amboseli National Park or the Nairobi National Park or the Meru National Park or the Mara National Reserve which will be payable as an extra.

 The Friends of Porini rates are fixed at the following discounted levels for the 3 year period from date of joining, without any further annual price increase that would normally apply during a three year period.
 They are per person for 2 persons in a double tent and include accommodation, meals, drinks, game drives and conservancy fees in Selenkay, Ol Kinyei and Olare Motorogi.